 We often get the question from parents and grandparents, “Why should we have life insurance on our children or grandchildren?”
 Probably most important is future insurability.
 Life Insurance can provide the ability to “lock in” the child’s current health status for as long as they keep the policy in force.
 Once a policy is issued, the rating that the child receives stays with them regardless of any negative future health changes.
 Catholic United even offers a special rider on whole and universal life policies that allows that child to purchase additional insurance at specified ages in the future without having to prove they are insurable, even with a virus.

 Another financial reason for insurance on children is premiums are based on the child’s current age and health rating.
 With most permanent policies that premium is locked in for the life of that child.
 This way we can guarantee a low premium on a child’s policy for their future and build on that policy as their life changes.
-Other policies have a one time premium that provides future insurability but the premium will change once the child reaches age 25.
+Other policies have a one-time premium that provides future insurability.

 Increasing cash value is another valuable benefit of permanent insurance on a child.
 This cash value can be used by the child and/or parent to help with college costs.
 In applying for financial aid for college, life insurance is an asset that is not reported as an asset of the parent or the child.
 This means the student can actually use the values in their life insurance towards college without a negative effect on their loans, scholarships, or financial aid benefits.
 As the child becomes an adult, cash values can also be used for future needs such as a home purchase.